-The Center for Advanced Polymers, Fibers & Coatings has a single goal: to develop materials and plastic replacements that completely break down and return to nature when discarded, either in soil, water, or marine environments.
-The Center for Advanced Polymers, Fibers and Coatings is led by Jason Locklin, director of the New Materials Institute, a professor of chemistry and engineering, and a Distinguished Faculty Scholar in the UGA College of Engineering.
+Our Advanced Polymers, Fibers & Coatings team has a single goal: to develop materials and plastic replacements that completely break down and return to nature when discarded, either in soil, water, or marine environments.
+Advanced Polymers, Fibers and Coatings is led by Jason Locklin, director of the New Materials Institute, a professor of chemistry and engineering, and a Distinguished Faculty Scholar in the UGA College of Engineering.

 UGA’s research focus includes: